JaimiiGrindhouse/JaimiiGrindhouse/README.md

 - 👋 Hi, I’m @JaimiiGrindhouse
 - 👀 I’m interested in python, javascrpt, html, css
-- 🌱 I’m currently studting my MSc in computer science
+- 🌱 I’m currently studying my MSc in computer science
 - 💞️ I’m looking to collaborate on full stack dev projects to help me learn
 - 📫 How to reach me